 Mama Rachel is no different from us.
-As the very symbol of compassion and devotion, she would be so proud of us who donate to Vaad Harabanim, following in her footsteps.
+As the very symbol of compassion and devotion, she would be so proud of us who donate to Vaad Harabbanim, following in her footsteps.
 She would deeply appreciate our generous efforts to compassionately and devotedly support her children in distress.

 How many families have been saved, and will be saved, from total collapse – because of your generous and compassionate hearts?
-How many people are walking around alive today, because of life-saving surgery that was made possible only because of you who donate to Vaad Harabanim!?
+How many people are walking around alive today, because of life-saving surgery that was made possible only because of you who donate to Vaad Harabbanim!?